An Introduction to Geometric Topology: Introduction

 The flat metrics on the torus $T$ are classified quite easily.
 We have seen in Proposition \ref{flat:is:torus:prop} that every flat torus $T$ is of type $\matC/_\Gamma$ for some lattice $\Gamma <\matC$ isomorphic to $\matZ^2$.

 Fix two generators $m, l$ for $\pi_1(T)$.
 These are identified to two generators of $\Gamma$.
-Up to rescaling the metric, rotating $\matC$, and reflecting along the real axis, we may suppose that these generators are 1 and some complex number $z$ lying in the upper half-plane $H^2$, so that $\Gamma = \langle 1,z\rangle$.
+Up to rescaling the metric, rotating $\matC$ around the origin, and reflecting along the real axis, we may suppose that these generators are 1 and some complex number $z$ lying in the upper half-plane $H^2$, so that $\Gamma = \langle 1,z\rangle$.

 \begin{prop} By sending the flat metric on $T$ to $z$ we get a bijection:

 \end{prop} \begin{proof} The map is well-defined: two metrics related by an isometry isotopic to the identity produce the same $z$.
 The inverse $H^2 \to \Teich(T)$ is constructed by identifying $T$ with $\matC/_{\langle 1,z\rangle}$ sending $(m,l)$ to $(1,z)$. \end{proof}